Anthonypaige/investnurenergy/src/content/post/solar-water-heaters-are-a-sustainable-solution-for-your-home.md

 When evaluating solar water heaters, two key metrics to consider are the Solar Fraction (SF) and the Solar Energy Factor (SEF).

--**Solar Fraction (SF)**: SF is the portion of the total conventional hot water heating load (delivered energy and tank standby losses).
+- **Solar Fraction (SF)**: SF is the portion of the total conventional hot water heating load (delivered energy and tank standby losses).
 A higher SF indicates a greater solar contribution to water heating, reducing the energy required by the backup water heater.
 The SF varies from 0 to 1.0.

--**Solar Energy Factor (SEF)**: SEF is a measure of the energy efficiency of a solar thermal water heater.
+- **Solar Energy Factor (SEF)**: SEF is a measure of the energy efficiency of a solar thermal water heater.
 It's the energy delivered by the system divided by the electrical or gas energy input into the system.
 A higher SEF means a more efficient system.

-### **Active Solar Water Heaters: A Closer Look**
+### **Active Solar Water Heaters**

 Active solar water heaters come with pumps and control systems that actively circulate water or a heat-transfer fluid.
 There are two main types: